Honors College Purpose

 Special lectures and symposia are also featured throughout the year.
 Service opportunities within the campus and local community are both encouraged and made available through the Honors College.

 Honors students may choose to live in either the Atkinson Quadrangle (The Quads) or on the Honors floor in South Hedges.
 The "Quads" are gracious buildings surrounded by giant blue spruce trees and lawn.
 The buildings are coed, with women on one floor and men on another.
 The South Hedges honors floor is a centrally located residence hall and is adjacent to the newly renovated Miller Dining Hall with amenities that include kitchens, study lounges, laundry facilities, elevators, a convenience store, as well as fitness and weight rooms.
-The Honors College offices are located in Quad F.

 ****Due to increased demand, we are pleased to announce that Honors housing will also be available in Hannon and Langford Halls, in addition to the Quads and the 3rd floor on South Hedges, for the fall of 2019.***